andenacitelli/openapi-endpoint-trimmer/README.md

   -i, --input <input>    Input File (Local or Absolute Path).
 (Required: Either this or --url).
   -u, --url <URL>        Input URL
   -o, --output <output>  Output File
-  -p, --paths <path>     A comma-separated, zero-spaces list of paths to keep.
-(Ex. /api/v1/users,/api/v1/organizations)
+  -p, --prefixes <path>     A comma-separated, zero-spaces list of path prefixes to keep.
+Anything starting with a prefix contained here will be kept.
+(Ex. /api/v1/users,/repositories)

   --help, -h                Display all flags, commands, and descriptions.
   --version, -v             Display the current version.